Arv2565/odin-project-bbsort/README.md

 # Ruby algorithms
-List of may ruby algorithms for personal reference
+List of ruby algorithms for personal reference